Faqs

 Lucky you!
 Of course you can.
 We also install 1 HP Pumps.
 Check out our pool pump page for more information or give our office a call and we can get you a quote!

 We recommend you make sure the water is clear, balanced and you clean the bottom of your pool before the closing.
 What you don’t want is dirt sitting in the bottom of your pool all winter.
+We have an option to add a pool cleaning before closing in our booking link.
 If you are one of our weekly maintenance customers you don’t have to worry about doing this because we will do it all for you during our last maintenance visit!

 Yes!
 Consider switching to an energy efficient pool pump.
 After the first few years, the pump will pay for itself.
 Check out the Pool Saver website for more info and to see if you are eligible for the $400 rebate program!